thelateperseus/ball-and-plate/instructions/ArduinoCode.md

 6. Uplug the USB cable from the Arduino to reset the HC-05 module back to normal mode..

 ```
-AT+NAME:BallPlate
-AT+PSWD="2222"
-AT+UART:115200,0,0
+AT+NAME=BallPlate
+AT+PSWD=2222
+AT+UART=115200,0,0
 ```

 Level Touch Panel
 -----------------

+1. Place the mechanism on a level surface.
-1. Ensure that SW1 is open, i.e. no jumper connects the 2 pins.
+2. Ensure that SW1 is open, i.e. no jumper connects the 2 pins.
-2. Connect the USB cable to the Arduino, and also connect DC power to the PCB.
+3. Connect the USB cable to the Arduino, and also connect DC power to the PCB.
-3. Using the Arduino IDE, upload the [LevelBoard.ino](../LevelBoard/LevelBoard.ino) sketch to the Arduino.
+4. Using the Arduino IDE, upload the [LevelBoard.ino](../LevelBoard/LevelBoard.ino) sketch to the Arduino.
-4. Place the ball on the touch panel.
+5. Place the ball on the touch panel.
-5. Adjust the values in the `servoCentre` array and re-upload the code to the Arduino until the ball stays stationary.
+6. Adjust the values in the `servoCentre` array and re-upload the code to the Arduino until the ball stays stationary (or rolls only very slowly).

 Controller Software
 -----------------